qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

 export AWS_SECRET_ACCESS_KEY=vXHZEOVxrBtqMkmadkJv0mCeEglrlFA5oBEywSFw
 ```
 </br>
 ...which makes these values available in the current process environment as well as any child processes' environments.
-This dramatically reduces the surface area for attack by practically eliminating attack vectors based on filesystem semantics.
+This reduces the surface area for attack by eliminating attack vectors based on filesystem semantics.
 It is still possible on some operating systems for any process running as *you* to read the environment variable with which future child processes are invoked, but those processes are likely to be short-lived and will have unpredictable process IDs which are needed to address the process environment directly.
-Basically, this makes lifting the credential from your computer much more difficult.
+Basically, this makes lifting the credential from your computer difficult.

 ### Do it Yourself

-Composing your own encrypted credentials file is easy and requires only free, open-source utilities that run on Linux, MacOS, and Windows.
-I'll assume you are using and recommend that you do install a Bourne-compat shell e.g. BASH, ZSH for tasks like this.
-You're on your own for API-based OSs like Windows.
+Composing your own encrypted credentials file requires only free, open-source utilities that run on file-based OSs like Linux, MacOS.
+I'll assume you are using a Bourne-compat shell e.g. BASH, ZSH.
+You're on your own for API-based OSs like Windows, but I believe this same approach could work there as well.
+If you get it working and send me the recipe I'll post it here.

-These steps will allow you to continue using the Default Credential Provider chain in AWS SDKs, boto3/awscli, etc...; and the Profile Credential Provider is outside the scope of this post.
+These steps will allow you to continue using the Default Credential Provider chain in AWS SDKs, boto3/awscli, etc...

   * Install and configure GnuPG command-line interface (CLI) for your OS.
 I'll assume this will also provide the GnuPG agent which is typically included with modern, trusted GPG packages.
 [This blog post](http://blog.ghostinthemachines.com/2015/03/01/how-to-use-gpg-command-line/) looks like a good place to start.

     _You will need the user ID (UID) e.g. alice@example.com that you choose in this step in a later step._

-  * Use the `gpg` CLI to create an identity aka PGP private key.
+  * Use GnuPG CLI `gpg` to create an identity aka PGP private key.
 Github has [a helpful post](https://help.github.com/articles/generating-a-new-gpg-key/) about this.

   * Install the AWS CLI which we'll use to verify these steps work.
 Amazon covers this [on their web site](https://aws.amazon.com/cli/).